 FB101 Personal Finance.
 3 hours.
 This course is a survey course for both business and non-business students in personal financial planning including personal budgeting, investments, insurance, credit, housing, and retirement planning.
 Fundamentals of financial planning and making educated decisions regarding spending, saving, borrowing and investing that lead to long-term financial security are the key components of the course.

 FB345 Investment Analysis.
 3 hours.
 Study of the valuation of various investment securities, including corporate bonds, preferred and common stocks, stock options, warrants, and rights.
 A section on personal money management will be included.
-Prerequisites: AC201, and EC201 or EC202.
+Prerequisites: AC201, EC201 or EC202, and MA103 or MA103l.
 Even-numbered Falls.

 FB351 Business Finance.
 3 hours.
 Study of the concepts and techniques involved in providing funds for a business organization.
 Topics include the evaluation of decisions involving the acquisition of assets (capital budgeting), working capital management, financial ratio analysis, sources of funds and the cost of capital.
-Prerequisites: AC201, and EC201 or EC202.
+Prerequisites: AC201, EC201 or EC202, and MA103 or MA103l.
 Spring.